Children’s Bracesat West Swindon Orthodontics

 You can read more about the available appliances and when they are used, on the website for the British Orthodontic Society (BOS) click here for the website.

-If your child doesn’t qualify for NHS treatment or you don’t want to wait for treatment, you can choose to pay for your child to have braces privately.
+If your child doesn’t qualify for NHS treatment or you prefer aesthetic braces, you can choose to pay for your child to have braces privately.

 How children’s orthodontic treatment can help